-31. Children Missing / Absent from Education & Unexplainable / Persistent Absence from Education exploitation - particularly county lines.
-Our response to children's absences from school supports identifying such abuse, neglect and exploitation, and in the case of absent pupils, helps prevent the risk of them becoming a missing child in the future.
+31. Children Missing from Education / Children who are Absent from Education

+Children being absent from education for prolonged periods and/or on repeat occasions can act as a vital warning sign to a range of safeguarding issues including neglect, child sexual and child criminal exploitation - particularly county lines.
+Our response to persistently absent pupils and children missing education supports identifying such abuse, and in the case of absent pupils, helps prevent the risk of them becoming a child missing education in the future.
 This includes when problems are first emerging but also where children are already known to the local authority.